 - Court-awarded payments and restitution;

 - Debts related to injuries or death caused by driving while intoxicated (drug or alcohol);

 Debts that can be written off under certain extraordinary circumstances:

 - Student loans;

 Debts that may not be written off if the lender proves the illegitimacy of the borrower’s actions:

 - Debts on loans and borrowings that you received because of fraud or fraud;

 - Credit card debts or cash advances if you took a large amount shortly before filing for bankruptcy.

 Bankruptcy will appear in your credit history within hours of its approval.
 This information will have a negative impact on your credit rating over the next 10 years.
 In addition, each creditor you included in your bankruptcy application will update this debt information, indicating that it was written off due to bankruptcy.
 This information will be displayed in your credit history for 7 years.

-Sometimes bankruptcy is really the best way out of the situation, but before you make this decision, you should weigh and think about everything.
+Sometimes bankruptcy is really the best way out of a situation, but before making this decision, it is worth weighing everything and thinking it over.

 stdClass Object ([term_id] => 221 [name] => bankruptcy [taxonomy] => post_tag [slug] => bankrotstvo)bankruptcy